symfony/symfony-docs/cookbook/email/spool.rst

     php app/console swiftmailer:spool:send --time-limit=10

-Of course you will not want to run this manually in actual use, the console command should be triggered by a cron job or scheduled task and run at a regular interval.
+Of course you will not want to run this manually in reality.
+Instead, the console command should be triggered by a cron job or scheduled task and run at a regular interval.